bextdev797/Simple-Popup-Menu/README.md

 ## PopupMenu

-Say Goodbye to Uili & DevYb's PopupMenu and Now Use Mine. 🎉 Hello to Simple Popup Menu AI2 Extension by Brandon Ang aka Bextdev.
+Say Goodbye to Ullis & Ayoub's PopupMenu Extension and Now Use Mine. 🎉 Hello to Simple Popup Menu AI2 Extension by Brandon Ang aka Bextdev.

 Version: 1